Naveenknavee/Brain-Tasks-App/readme.txt

 -service.yaml
 -appspec.yaml

-create Codedeploy application map the deployment group as EKS cluster now codedeploy will apply the manifistfile to the EKS cluster and service file will create loadbalance to access the application
+-->create Codedeploy application map the deployment group as EKS cluster now codedeploy will apply the manifistfile to the EKS cluster and service file will create loadbalance to access the application

-Stich all together with AWS pipeline to automate the CI/CD pipeline Git-->CodeBuild-->build docker image--> push to ECR-->deploy-->EKS cluster--> Monitor using cloudwatch logs
+Code deploy is not available for free tire account will deploy in EKS cluster using code build using buildspec.yaml Follow the steps in buildspec phase details authenticate EKS access tab and pass the IAM role in of codebuild

-Code deploy is not available for free tire account will deploy in EKS cluster using code build using buildspec.yaml Follow the steps in buildspec phase details
+Stich all together with AWS pipeline to automate the CI/CD pipeline provide required IAM policy : codestart and codebuild full access Git-->CodeBuild-->build docker image--> push to ECR-->deploy-->EKS cluster--> Monitor using cloudwatch logs